V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 - sanyamya (sayamya- sum+yum) yum means restrain and sum totally.
 The word yum has 3 dimensions
 		1. checking or restraining that is something is flowing you just slow it down
 		2.  completely stopping (stop and do sadhana) otherwise the frustration pent up and burst out some other area like anger, over eating.
-		3. yum also represents double(twin) yum means restrain Self control is not mere physical withdrawal, Its withdrawal from sense centres of the mind Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it  w.r.t to all the senses. when you start practising Sayamya your consciousness move from external senses to the sense centers of mind. you will enjoy everything in life, but also detached.
+		3. yam also represents double(twin) yam means to restrain,  ayam means to stretch out at physical level allowing to cont Self control is not mere physical withdrawal, Its withdrawal from sense centres of the mind Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it  w.r.t to all the senses. when you start practising Sayamya your consciousness move from external senses to the sense centers of mind. you will enjoy everything in life, but also detached.